-The Pollyanna: For crying out loud, she reacts to Garrus joining the crew by commenting on how she just wants to give him a hug and tell him everything will be all right.
-Lampshaded a little too; since she doesn't have a whole new set of dialogue for post-Suicide mission, if you talk to her then, she'll have a bad flashback and then say "Now, back to the old Kelly." afterward.
+The Pollyanna: She reacts to Garrus joining the crew by commenting on how she just wants to give him a hug and tell him everything will be all right.
+Lampshaded a little too; since she doesn't have a whole new set of dialogue for post-Suicide mission, if you talk to her then, she'll have a bad flashback (similar to Thane's reminiscences) and then say "Now, back to the old Kelly." afterward.

 Subverted like hell in Mass Effect 3.
 She's got a bad case of PTSD from her abduction and can't bear the thought of returning to the Normandy.

 Schmuck Bait: She will warn off a casual sex scene with Jack.
 However doing so stops her from becoming the utter Bastard Girlfriend if a proper romance is pursued.

 Sexy Secretary: One of the reasons she was put on the crew was to invoke this.

 Shipper on Deck: Reportedly, in some cases she'll make some sly comments to you about you and your chosen partner if you start pursuing a romance.

 She does so even before you start pursuing anyone/regardless of whether you do at all, stating i.e. that her female intuition tells her Tali wants to be "more than just friends" and you shouldn't be surprised if Jack comes onto you...
 She's a true Shipper!